Most interesting landmarks of Central African Republic

 - Tata Palace of Sultan Senoussi – Bamingui-Bangoran.
 Ruins of fortified palace and settlement, built and inhabited in the 17th – 18th centuries AD.
 Remaining walls are up to 5 m high.

-Described wonders of Central African Republic
+Described landmarks of Central African Republic

 Featured: Boali Falls